yudori/File-Organiser/README.md

 # File-Organiser
-Sorts files in a directory by grouping them in folders
+Sorts files in a directory according to type and groups them in appropriate folders